Resumes and CVs

 When to use a Curriculum Vitae (CV)

-A Curriculum Vitae (CV) is a longer synopsis of your educational and academic background as well as teaching and research experience, publications, awards, presentations, honors, and additional details.
-CV’s are used when applying for academic, scientific, or research positions.
+A CV is a longer synopsis of your educational and academic background as well as teaching and research experience, publications, awards, presentations, honors, and additional details.
+CVs are used when applying for academic, scientific, or research positions.
 International employers often use CVs as well.

 - professional qualifications

 A CV can vary from two pages to several pages.
 Professionals seeking academic positions and non-academic positions in science, higher education, research, and health care typically use a CV.
 It is also used to seek a fellowship or grant and is expected for some positions overseas.
 Consult with faculty members in your field to determine what is expected and appropriate for your field.

 - The order of topics in a CV format is flexible.